Will My Doctor Charge Me to Write a Medical Source Statement?

 Your treating doctor (or psychologist) should also include a comprehensive statement expressing an opinion as to your "residual functional capacity" (RFC)—what you can do and what you can no longer do because of your condition.
 Ask your doctor to complete our RFC form, as it can be extremely helpful for proving your disability case.

-The RFC letter or form should state clearly what your doctor feels you're capable of doing despite the functional limitations imposed by your disabling condition.
+The RFC form should state clearly what your doctor feels you're capable of doing despite the functional limitations imposed by your disabling condition.
 Here's an example of a short doctor's statement:

 The doctor's opinion should list the effects your impairment has on your ability to perform specific activities.
 If your impairment is physical, it should include activities like: